The Comprehensive Guide: How To Make Coffee With Grounds

 Adding a sweetener like sugar, honey, or flavored syrups can add a touch of sweetness to your coffee.
 Experiment with different amounts to find your preferred level of sweetness.
 If you’re watching your sugar intake, you can also try natural sweeteners like stevia or monk fruit.

-Related How To Make French Press Coffee For One: A Comprehensive Guide
+Related How To Make Sweet Iced Coffee: A Comprehensive Guide

 2. Creamers And Milk